WildernessLabs/Netduino.Foundation/docs/Library/Sensors/Distance/HYSRF05/index.md

 #### `public event DistanceDetectedEventHandler DistanceDetected`

-This is raised when the sensor picks up an obstacle within its maximum distance range.
+The event is raised when the sensor picks up an obstacle within its maximum distance range.